-Technically speaking, the moon is full for a only fleeting moment – when the moon is precisely 180o from the sun in ecliptic longitude.
-The worldwide map below shows you the day and night sides of the world at the instant of the August 18 full moon.
+Technically speaking, the moon is full for a only fleeting moment – when the moon is 180o from the sun in ecliptic longitude.
+The worldwide map below shows you the day and night sides of the world at the instant of the August 7 full moon.

 You have to be on the nighttime side of the world to see the moon at the exact instant that it turns full.
-If the moon turns full during the daylight hours – as this August, 2016 moon does in Europe, Africa and Asia – then the moon is below your horizon.
+If the moon turns full during the daylight hours – as this August 2017 moon does in North and South America – then the moon is below your horizon.

-Everyone around the word, however, will see a full-looking moon in the east at dusk or nightfall on August 17 and 18, highest up for the night around midnight and sitting low in the west at dawn.
-The moon stays more or less opposite the sun for the duration of the night after darkness falls on August 17.
+Everyone around the word, however, will see a full-looking moon in the east at dusk or nightfall on August 6 and 7, highest up for the night around midnight and sitting low in the west at dawn.
+The moon stays more or less opposite the sun for the duration of the night after darkness falls for these next few days.

 Bottom line: In North America, we sometimes call the August full moon the Sturgeon Moon.
 Watch it light up the nighttime from dusk August 6 until dawn August 7, 2017.